Royal School of Needlework

 A little experience of embroidery is required, along with enthusiasm and commitment to the course.

 The course is based on four core techniques including crewel work, silk shading, canvas work or blackwork, and basic gold work, with each technique or subject taught over a minimum of eight teaching days.
 After completion of each subject, the work is assessed by the Royal School of Needlework, with the total marks for each piece forming the overall result for the course.

 After successful completion of the Certificate course, the student can then continue studies on the Diploma course.
 The Diploma course is made up of six techniques or subjects, also taught over a minimum of eight days, with three core subjects, and three further subjects as a choice from three separate groups.

 - Advanced Silk shading - tapestry shading, or natural shading as an animal or bird

 Group one - either subject which was not worked as part of the Certificate course:

 Group two - one choice of the following:

 - Creative metal thread

-In Durham the course can be taught one of two ways, either by attending over a term for those students who are able to travel to Durham, or intensively for those students who are not able to travel to Durham so easily such as overseas students.
+In Durham the course can be taught one of two ways, either by attending over a term for those students who are able to travel to Durham, or intensively as a block of two weeks, for those students who are not able to travel to Durham so easily.

 Stock and equipment